serenity-is/docs/api/js/domwise/functions/jsx.md

 `TElement`

-The created JSX element (DOM node).
+The created DOM node (or component render result).